Self-Supportive Touch to Calm Your Mind

 • Rub your lower back and then hold your knees where it feels best.

-EFFECT: Grounds you, energizes your legs, and encourages a feeling of “get up and go.”
+EFFECT: Grounds you, energizes your legs and encourages a feeling of “get up and go.”

-• Place your hands in a prayer pose, either touching your chest or with a small space between hands and chest, whichever feels better to you.
+• Place your hands in a prayer pose, either touching your chest or with a small space between your hands and chest, whichever feels better to you.

 • End by holding your favorite position and notice how you feel compared to before you started.

-This is an edited extract from chapter 1 of The Mindful Body (Rockpool Publishing, 2018) by Noa Belling, which offers practical strategies for building emotional strength and managing stress through body mindfulness. noabelling.com
+This is an edited extract from Chapter 1 of The Mindful Body (Rockpool Publishing, 2018) by Noa Belling, which offers practical strategies for building emotional strength and managing stress through body mindfulness. noabelling.com

 Be the first to comment